drakkan/sftpgo/README.md

 sftpgo initprovider --help
 ```

-You can also disable automatic data provider checks at startup setting the `update_mode` configuration key to `1`.
+You can disable automatic data provider checks/updates at startup by setting the `update_mode` configuration key to `1`.

 ## Tutorials